preco21/legacy/README.md

 > Simple `iframe` based web music player

-**Note:** Please note that I removed all original musics to not to violate copyrights.
+**Note:** Please note that I removed all original musics not to violate copyrights of the musics.

 ![music player](media/music-player.png)